 1966: The Walker Brothers released their cover of “The Sun Ain’t Gonna Shine (Anymore),” which was originally recorded by Frankie Valli a year earlier.
 It became the group’s highest charting song, reaching #13 on the Billboard Hot 100 and #1 on the UK chart.

 1967: Music students at Chicago’s DePaul University formed a seven-piece rock ensemble called “The Big Thing.”
-After moving to Los Angeles and signing with Columbia Records, the group adopted the new name “Chicago.”
+After moving to Los Angeles and signing with Columbia Records, the group changed their name to “Chicago Transit Authority,” which was ultimately shorted to simply “Chicago.”

 1968: John Lennon and George Harrison flew to India with their wives to study Transcendental Meditation with Maharishi Mahesh Yogi at his ashram in Rishikesh.
 Five days later, Paul McCartney and Ringo Starr arrived in India, meeting road manager and assistant Mal Evans.